bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 * `assembleAndroidTest` - Assembles all the Test applications.
 * `clean` - Deletes the build directory.

-### Get the list of available Gradle tasks in your project
+### How to get the list of available Gradle tasks in your project

-You can get the base task list by calling `gradle tasks` in your Android app's directory, or to see all the available tasks you can call `gradle tasks --all`.

-Running `gradle tasks` you'll get a list of available Gradle tasks in the format:
+To get the base task list, call `gradle tasks` in your Android app's directory.
+When running `gradle tasks`, you'll get a list of available Gradle tasks in the format:

     $ gradle task